ibbles/LearningGoogleAppsScript/HTML Popup.md

 We can display HTML dialog boxes, including interaction with our JavaScript code.
-This is done through the HTML Service, named `HtmlServer` in Apps Script.
+This is done through the HTML Service, named `HtmlService` in Apps Script.

+# HTML Page

 The HTML to display is created as a separate file in the Files panel.
-Click the + button, select HTML, type a name for the HTML file, excluding the `.html` suffix which is added automatically.
+Click the + button, select HTML, type a name for the HTML file excluding the `.html` suffix which is added automatically.
 For this example we use the name `HelloWorld`.
 This will produce a HTML document with some boilerplate code.
 Add your content within the `<body>` tag.